Election 2010 – Your Choice Your Vote

 What is your stance on the wars in Iraq and Afghanistan?
 Should our troops finally come home or are we duty bound to finish what we started?

-Why should we vote Respect in this election?
+Why should we vote conservative in this election?

 We represent change.
 We will change the economy.
 We will back aspiration and opportunity for all.
 We need action now to cut the deficit, help keep mortgage rates low and get the economy moving.
 We will stop Labour’s job tax.